ZHaskell/docs/Z-IO/BIO-Streaming.md

                   _      -> return ()
 ```

-As long as `pull`ing from `Source` return chunks, `runSource_` will not stop.
-In above example we use this function to drive the whole `BIO` chain, draw chunks from file, feed into line splitter, then the counter.
-The counter's state is a primitive reference which can be read using functions from `Z.Data.PrimRef`.
+As long as `pull`ing from `Source` returns chunks, `runSource_` will not stop.
+In the example above, we use this function to drive the whole `BIO` chain, draw chunks from the file and feed into the line splitter and then the counter.
+The counter state is a primitive reference that can be read using functions from `Z.Data.PrimRef`.

-If you have a complete `BIO` from `Source` to `Sink`, then you will get a composition node with type `BIO Void Void`, which doesn't have either input or output.
-You can directly `pull` it to run the whole chain, because when you `pull` the composition node, `>|>` will continuously draw chunks from the left node if the right node output `Nothing`, which is the only possible output if the right node is a `Sink`.
-Thus we have following function:
+If you have a complete `BIO` from `Source` to `Sink`, you will get a composition node with type `BIO Void Void`, which doesn't have any input or output.
+You can directly `pull` it to run the whole chain because when you `pull` the composition node, `>|>` will continuously draw chunks from the left node if the right node outputs `Nothing`.
+And it is the only possible output if the right node is a `Sink`.
+Thus we have the following function:

 ```haskell
 runBIO :: BIO Void Void -> IO ()